ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/filter-provided/index.md

 Each of the provided filters can optionally include Apply, Clear, Reset and Cancel buttons.

 When the Apply button is used, the filter is only applied once the Apply button is pressed.
 This is useful if the filtering operation will take a long time because the dataset is large, or if using server-side filtering (thus preventing unnecessary calls to the server).
+Pressing <kbd>Enter</kbd> is equivalent to pressing the Apply button.

 The Clear button clears just the filter UI, whereas the Reset button clears the filter UI and removes any active filters for that column.